-2.3.3.4.3.1-If the applicant is a multihomed end user:
+If the applicant is a multihomed end user or it has needs of interconnection:

-The size of the minimum IPv4 address allocation to a multihomed end user is a /24.
+The size of the minimum IPv4 address assignment to a multihomed end user is a /24.
 In order to qualify for a block the applicant must also satisfy the following requirements:

-- 1. Have received an assignment equivalent to a /25 from its Internet Service Providers. - 2.
-Agree to renumber out of all the blocks allocated by providers within a period of 3 months and return the space to its original provider.
+1. Have received an assignment equivalent to a /25 from its Internet Service Providers.

+2. Agree to renumber out of all the blocks allocated by providers within a period of 3 months and return the space to its original provider.